-Chhichhore FIRST DAY Box Office Collections: Film Faces Stiff Competition From Prabhas's Saaho
+Chhichhore FIRST DAY Box Office Collections: Sushant-Shraddha's Film Begins On A Promising Note

 Sushant Singh Rajput-Shraddha Kapoor's 'Chhichhore' hit the theatrical screens this Friday.
 The film helmed by Nitesh Tiwari, opened to some rave reviews from critics.
 However, the movie faced some stiff competition from Prabhas's action-thriller, 'Saaho' when it comes to box-office reports.

-As per early estimates, 'Chhichhore' has made an estimated Rs 6.75 -7 crore nett on the first day of its release.
 According to a report in Box Office India, the Sushant Singh Rajput-Shraddha Kapoor starrer began on a slow note but picked up business in the evening shows.
+Speaking about the first-day box office collections, the movie minted Rs.
+7.32 crore on Friday.

+Taran Adarsh took to his Twitter handle and posted, "#Chhichhore goes from strength to strength on Day 1...
+Witnessed a big turnaround in evening and night shows...
+Word of mouth has come into play, which will translate into solid growth on Day 2 and 3...
+Weekend biz is sure to spring a big surprise...
+Fri ₹ 7.32 cr. #India biz." (sic)

+#Chhichhore goes from strength to strength on Day 1...
+Witnessed a big turnaround in evening and night shows...
+Word of mouth has come into play, which will translate into solid growth on Day 2 and 3...
+Weekend biz is sure to spring a big surprise...
+Fri ₹ 7.32 cr. #India biz.— taran adarsh (@taran_adarsh) September 7, 2019

 With positive word-of-mouth, 'Chhichhore' is expected to do well over the weekend.
 The film also stars Varun Sharma, Tahir Raj Bhasin, Prateik Babbar, Navin Polishetty, Tushar Pandey and Saharsh Shukla.